nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 {: .alert .alert-success}
 > :bulb: **Tip:**
 >
-> * You can delete multiple allergies to a patient by using multiple `al/ALLERGY` parameters.
+> * You can delete multiple allergies from a patient by using multiple `al/ALLERGY` parameters.
 > * e.g. `delAllergy i/S1234567A al/Peanuts al/Dust al/Pollen`

 [Back to Table of Contents](#table-of-contents)

+{: style="page-break-after: always"}

 ### Managing Priority